The Global Solutions to Cartan's Realization Problem: Introduction

 One can consider also other types of $G$-structure algebroids, such as {\bf symplectic type} ($G\subset \Sp(n,\Rr)$), {\bf complex type} $(G\subset\GL(n,\Cc)$ or {\bf K\"ahler type} ($G\subset \UU(n))$.
 In these cases, there are additional \emph{integrability conditions} which can be expressed in terms of the algebroid.
 For example, in the case of symplectic type the algebroid $A$ carries a canonical $A$-form $\Omega_A\in\Omega^2(A)$ and the integrability condition is $\d_A\Omega_A=0$, where $\d_A$ is the Lie algebroid differential.
 This is yet another illustration of how Lie algebroids and groupoids provide the appropriate language to deal with such problems.

 In the first section of the paper, we start by setting up the Cartan Realization Problem associated with the classification of extremal K\"ahler metrics on surfaces.
 We also take a first look at how Lie algebroids arise in connection with these kinds of problems.
 We will come back to this problem only at the very last section, to illustrate all the theory.
 There we will see that, using our techniques, one can give complete answers to all the questions above.
-Due to length of the paper, we will report elsewhere on applying our theory to more sophisticated problems.
+Due to length of the paper, we will report elsewhere on applications of our theory to more sophisticated problems (see also \cite{FernandesStruchiner1,FernandesStruchiner2} for the special case of the equivalence problem of a singular $G$-structure).

+{\bf Acknowledgments.} Our work was originally inspired by Robert Bryant remarks in the appendix of \cite{Bryant} and subsequent discussions with Marius Crainic, to whom we are in debt.
+We also thank Ori Yudilevich for several conversations and comments at various stages of this work, Gon\c{c}alo Oliveira for pointing out a mistake in Section \ref{sec:complete:Kahler} in a previous version of this paper, and the two anonymous referees for various comments.
+Finally, we acknowledge the gracious support of IME-USP, the University of Illinois at Urbana-Champagne and IMPA, while this project was being developed.